darethas/blog/content/posts/in-praise-of-tailwind.md

 "Well you could have done that with just CSS by applying a class that has all those properties" or "you can just fiddle around in Chrome or Firefox by using the dev tools" -- sure, and apply it to one or two things here or there.
 But again, this goes along with the first benefit of Tailwind, in tandem with the fact that I learn by building apps and real things, not by fiddling around.
 Plus I didn't have this experience using raw CSS either.
 There is something about learning the Tailwind way that helped chunk the information for me in a way that is easier to digest and remember.

+This ultimately feeds into a very benificial positive feedback loop where with each app I build using Tailwind, I am not only learning how to use Tailwind better, but the underlying CSS as well, which in turn also helps me use Tailwind better.

+So from the bottom of my heart, I would just like to say:

 Good job, Tailwind.